SatoryKono/ChEMBL_data_acquisition/docs/en/USAGE.md

 forwards the shared stage flags described below and does not understand the orchestrator-specific overrides.

+All pipeline examples assume `--emit-legacy-artifacts` is set so the `.meta.yaml` sidecar is written alongside the dataset, quality and correlation CSVs.

 ## Common conventions

 | Option | Description |